darrenjaworski/d3-reusable/README.md

-# D3 Re
+# D3Re

 THIS LIBRARY HAS NOT YET BEEN PUBLISHED.
 THE INFORMATION BELOW IS LIKELY TO BE UPDATED OR CHANGED COMPLETELY.
 DOCUMENTATION AND PUBLIC API ARE STILL BEING ACTIVELY WRITTEN.
 THANK YOU FOR YOUR PATIENCE.

-A small d3 reusable charts library.
-Inspired by [Towards Reusable Charts](https://bost.ocks.org/mike/chart/) by Mike Bostock, this is (another) d3 chart library that abstracts away some of the pain of d3 so you can easily define and render a chart on your page.
+A small D3 reusable charts library.
+Inspired by [Towards Reusable Charts](https://bost.ocks.org/mike/chart/) by Mike Bostock, this is (another) D3 chart library that abstracts away some of the pain of D3 so you can easily define and render a chart on your page.

 - bar
 - line